Site icon The Commune

 Haryana Assembly Elections 2024: Significance And Takeaways

 The Bharatiya Janata Party stunned everyone with its stupendous victory in the recently held Haryana assembly elections.
-Every exit poll talked about a Congress comfortable victory and each one of them were humbled by the ingenious BJP thinktank.
+Every exit poll talked about a comfortable Congress victory, and the ingenious BJP think tank humbled each one.

-The 2024 Lok Sabha results humbled the BJP with a slide in its seats and its evident that they were caught off-guard.
-At that time too, several exit polls showed a 280 to 300+ seats which were proved totally wrong.
-The first major assembly election post the stunning Lok Sabha results was the Haryana one which also showed that the exit polls were totally wrong.
-In some way, these two back-to-back nightmares for the poll pundits show in some away that the people are outsmarting them and they will not enjoy the same credibility that they used to enjoy.
+The 2024 Lok Sabha results humbled the BJP with a slide in its seats, and it’s evident that they were caught off-guard.
+At that time, several exit polls showed 280 to 300+ seats, which was proved wrong.
+The first significant assembly election post the stunning Lok Sabha results was the Haryana one which also revealed that the exit polls were wrong.
+In some way, these two back-to-back nightmares for the poll pundits show that the people are outsmarting them and will not enjoy the same credibility they used to enjoy.

 Another significant point to observe is the stark difference between the BJP and the Congress as an organization.
 The BJP has proved that it really works on it prior mistakes seriously, makes the right course corrections and bounces back in their next test.
 On the other hand, Congress seems to be glaringly weak in this area.
 Let us deep dive into this point a bit for better understanding.
 The BJP took several bold decisions which were a bit surprising and counterproductive at that time but proved to be masterstrokes after the actual results came out.
 Nayab Singh Saini, an OBC leader and not a very popular face, replacing Manohar Lal Khattar a few months before the Lok Sabha elections, consolidation of the non-Jat/Jatav votes, quickly resolving the differences with the RSS who apparently did 16000 meetings in Haryana, declining tickets to several sitting MLAs are just a few key examples of the intelligent steps taken by the BJP which led to their victory.
 On the other hand, Congress totally failed to take advantage of the small momentum they got after their increased tally in the Lok Sabha elections by putting all their eggs in the usual baskets relying totally on Deepender Hooda.
 Rahul Gandhi also couldn’t stop Kumari Selja from going public about her misgivings about the Hooda domination and this was noticed by the Dalit voters.